 The Employer will in addition make payments to the Scheme as an allowance to meet the expenses of administering the Scheme, the Pension Protection Fund levy and the cost of other fees for professional advisers to the Scheme.
 These payments will not exceed an amount agreed in writing each year in advance between the Trustees and the Employer plus the amount of the Pension Protection Fund levy and are intended to include (but not limited to) reasonable actuarial fees, investment adviser fees, auditor fees and legal fees.
 These payments will be made within 30 days of the due date notified by the Trustees.

-3045445 The Employer will also pay any additional contributions as decided by the Trustees, on the advice of the Actuary, and in accordance with the Scheme Rules, to meet benefit Page 2 of 2 augmentations.
+The Employer will also pay any additional contributions as decided by the Trustees, on the advice of the Actuary, and in accordance with the Scheme Rules, to meet benefit augmentations.
 Such contributions will be paid within 30 days of the due date notified by the Trustees.

-This Schedule of Contributions replaces the Schedule of Contributions dated 30 April 2012 with effect from the date of certification.
+This Schedule of Contributions replaces the Schedule of Contributions dated 31 March 2015 with effect from the date of certification.

 This Schedule of Contributions is agreed:

 on behalf of the Trustees of the Scheme

-Signature: EANSA authorised signatory

-Name: FRANCES HEATON
+Signature: DTLF ANDRUGN

-Position: Chairman Date: 31 March 2015
+Position: CHALLAN Date: 21 December 2017

-on behalf of Lazard & Co., Services Limited
+on behalf of Lazard & Co.
+Services Limited

-Signature: LSKahes authorised signatory
+Signature: authorised signatory

-Name: R. ROUFTREE
+Name: Fourtast

-Position: Director Date: 31 March 2015
+Position: Date: 21 December 2017

-3037172 Actuary's certification of schedule of contributions
+Actuary's certification of schedule of contributions

-Page 1 of 2 This certificate is provided for the purpose of Section 227(5) of the Pensions Act 2004 and Regulation 10(6) of the Occupational Pension Schemes (Scheme Funding) Regulations 2005
+This certificate is provided for the purpose of Section 227(5) of the Pensions Act 2004 and Regulation 10(6) of the Occupational Pension Schemes (Scheme Funding) Regulations 2005